Core functionality

 worker_priority 0;

-Defines a scheduling priority for worker processes like is done by the nice command: a negative number means higher priority.
+Defines the scheduling priority for worker processes like it is done by the nice command: a negative number means higher priority.
 Allowed range normally varies from -20 to 20.

 Example: